UK financial watchdog warns consumers over CoinBurp crypto launch | Business

 UK financial watchdog warns consumers over CoinBurp crypto launch

+"Building this product means that CoinBurp - as a regulated broker - will have NFTs listed on the market and can be made available for investors in large and small quantities," it said in a press statement on Friday.
+The FCA statement is the latest in the watchdog's warnings to consumers they could lose all their money in crypto assets.

-Crypto broker CoinBurp has no authorization for a planned launch of its $BURP token and initial exchange offering on Monday, July 26, Britain's Financial Conduct Authority (FCA) said on Sunday in the latest crackdown on crypto trading.
+Crypto broker CoinBurp is not fully authorised before Monday's planned launch of its $BURP token and initial exchange offering, Britain's Financial Conduct Authority (FCA) said on Sunday, in its latest crack down on crypto trading.
+But the FCA said CoinBurp could start business under its temporary registration, provided it had the correct controls in place.

-The FCA statement is the latest in the watchdog's warnings to consumers they could lose all money in crypto assets.
-In June, the FCA said that Binance, one of the world's largest cryptocurrency exchanges, cannot conduct any regulated activity and issued a warning to consumers about the platform, which has since come under growing regulatory scrutiny globally.
+The FCA statement is the latest in the watchdog's warnings to consumers they could lose all their money in crypto assets.
+In June, the FCA said Binance, one of the world's largest cryptocurrency exchanges, could not conduct any regulated activity and issued a warning to consumers about the platform, which has since come under growing regulatory scrutiny globally.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)